-\section{Proposed randomized single-pass algorithms}
+\section{Proposed Randomized Single-Pass Algorithms}

-Randomized single-pass algorithms are a class of algorithms that process a stream of data in a single pass and do not need to store the entire dataset in memory, which is crucial for large datasets that cannot fit in memory.
+Randomized single-pass algorithms process a stream of data in a single pass and do not need to store the entire dataset in memory, which is crucial for large datasets that cannot fit in memory.
 They play a vital role in processing massive datasets and providing efficient solutions in various applications.
 Their ability to process data in a single pass, reduce memory usage, and handle worst-case scenarios makes them essential for real-time data analysis, data streaming, and machine learning tasks.
-Because of these reasons, developing single-pass and, in general, pass-efficient algorithms for fast low tensor rank approximation has been a hot topic in the last decade.
+For these reasons, developing single-pass and, more generally, pass-efficient algorithms for fast low-rank tensor approximation has been a hot topic over the last decade.